Empire / Regency (approx. 1795-1820)

 Copperplate print, Leipziger Modenzeitung, September 1828

-Towards the end of the Regency/Empire epoch (approx. 1820), the high empire waist slipped down about an inch every year.
-Therefore existing gowns were altered according to the new fashion with wide waistbands to help lowering it.
+Towards the end of the Regency/Empire epoch around 1820, the high empire waist began to slip down about an inch every year.

 In this time, the Romantic Movement had reached its zenith: The Romantic fiction and historical novels and plays were loved very much by a great readership.
 As a consequence, Early Modern dress influences found their way into 19th century fashion, such as ruffs.